OrienteerBAP/Orienteer-Guidebook/managing_users.md

 ##Managing users

+The **Users** page URL: */browse/OUser*.

 Users are particular persons that you permit to work with the database.
-To view **Users** page, on the navigation pane, click **Users**.
 For each user, you can set a name, a password, assign one or many roles, change status.